silentz/splunk_course/Knowledge Manager 101/Knowledge objects.md

 - Launch secondary searches that use one or more field values from selected events.
 - Perform an external search (using Google or a similar web search application) on the value of a specific field found in an event.

+Create: Settings -> Fields -> "New" on "Workflow Action"

 ### Macros

 Similar to event times, also can be reused.
 But thay can contain variables and act like functions.